Ultralight Black Holes as Sources of High-Energy Particles: Methods

 where $\beta' = \gamma^{1/2}\,(0.7/h)^2\,(106.75/g_{*,f})^{1/4}\beta$ is the rescaled fraction in terms of the collapsed PBH fraction $\gamma$~\cite{Carr:1975qj}, the reduced Hubble rate $h$, and the degrees of freedom at formation $g_{*,f}$.
 This expression generally does not apply to PBHs with masses $m_{\rm PBH} \lesssim 10^{15}$\,g, as they have already evaporated and no longer contribute to today's DM fraction $f_{\rm PBH}$.
 For these lighter PBHs, constraints are typically given in terms of the abundance at formation $\beta$.
 Here, we recast these bounds in terms of $f_{\rm PBH}$, reflecting the persistence of PBHs to present day.

 The differential rate of PBH binary mergers describes a distribution of PBHs that decoupled from the Hubble flow before matter-radiation equality~\cite{Ali-Haimoud:2017rtz, Raidal:2018bbj,Liu:2018ess}.
-For a monochromatic mass function, the rate is
+For a monochromatic mass function, the most conservative merger rate is \cite{Vaskonen:2019jpv, Hutsi:2020sol, Jedamzik:2020ypm, Young:2020scc, Jedamzik:2020omx}

-For light PBHs, other effects - such as the binary interaction with the surrounding environment, dynamical captures induced by gravitational waves (GWs), disruption due to neighboring PBHs in clusters - can be safely neglected~\cite{Vaskonen:2019jpv, Hutsi:2020sol, Jedamzik:2020ypm, Young:2020scc, Jedamzik:2020omx, DeLuca:2020jug, Franciolini:2022htd}.
+where the suppression factor $S$ is the product of two components: a term $S_1 \approx 0.24$ which accounts for the interactions between the binary system and the surrounding DM inhomogeneities, as well as neighboring BHs~\cite{Hutsi:2020sol}, and $S_2(x) \approx \min \left[ 1, 9.6 \times 10^{-3} x^{-0.65} \exp \left( 0.03 \ln^2 x \right) \right]$ parameterising the suppression caused by BHs absorbed by collapsed PBH clusters.
+Here, $x \equiv \left( t / t_0 \right)^{0.44} f_{\mathrm{PBH}}$.
+The function $S_2(x)$ attains a minimum at $10^{-2}$, consistently with numerical simulations~\cite{Inman:2019wvr, Franciolini:2022htd}.
+For light PBHs, dynamical captures induced by gravitational waves (GWs) as well as late-time dynamical capture are negligible \cite{Franciolini:2022htd}.
 However, local non-Gaussianity in primordial curvature perturbations can cluster PBHs at formation, potentially enhancing the merger rate by up to $\mathcal{O}(10^7)$~\cite{Raidal:2017mfl, DeLuca:2021hde, Franciolini:2022htd}.
-Although some level of clustering is expected from various mechanisms at the formation of the PBH binary, we consider the conservative rate expressed by Eq.~\eqref{eq:mergerrate} as the fiducial model.
+Although some level of clustering is expected from various mechanisms at the formation of the PBH binary, we consider the most conservative rate expressed by Eq.~\eqref{eq:mergerrate} as the fiducial model.

 An evaporating PBH in the semiclassical phase releases a primary spectrum of light particles of species $i$ in the energy bin d$E$ at the rate d$^2N_i/{\rm d}E{\rm d}t$, depending on the multiplicity of the species, its angular momentum and spin, and the properties of the PBH.
+Note that the memory burden phenomenon is caused by the impossibility of the evaporation to keep track of the changing background~\cite{Dvali:2018xpy,Dvali:2020wft,Dvali:2024hsb}.
+Therefore, the emission spectra is determined by the mass of the BH at formation, and is constant throughout the evaporation process.
 A secondary emission from hadronization is also expected.
-Here, we compute the differential rate for non-rotating PBHs numerically with the aid of the {\tt BlackHawk} code~\cite{Arbey:2019mbc, Arbey:2021mbl} which, for the range $m_{\rm PBH} \lesssim 10^9\,$g of interest here, includes all particles in the Standard Model (SM).
-We implemented the secondary neutrino emission according to the HDMSpectra spectra~\cite{Bauer:2020jay}.